space-kerala/LEKHA_OCR_VER2.0/README.markdown

 ## Development

-All the information can be found on [ICFOSS Gitlab] (https://gitlab.com/icfoss/lekha-OCR)
+All the information can be found on [ICFOSS-Gitlab](https://gitlab.com/icfoss/lekha-OCR)